hamedbaatour/angularfire-lite/README.md

 - **Why there are no tests?**

-currenty the demo is our primary test but might write tests in the future.
+currenty the demo is our primary test but there will be proper tests in the future.

 <br>